 At Cambridge, weeks start on Thursday.
 This means that if you arrive on the weekend, you have four days before lectures start.
-Before this you’ll have time to meet your Director of Studies (DoS) who will go over your timetable and give you some advice about starting work at Cambridge.
-If you’re lost or confused, the Student Advice Service will be able to send you in the right direction.
+Before this, you’ll have time to meet your Director of Studies (DoS) who will go over your timetable and give you some advice about starting work at Cambridge.
 Teaching and Learning take place in multiple different ways at Cambridge, ranging from one-on-one supervisions in some subjects all the way to lectures with a few hundred people in them.
 Your teaching at Cambridge will be split between your college and your department.
 The easiest way to understand this is to think of the department being in charge of lectures, practicals and exams, and College being in charge of supervisions (small group teaching which sets your term-time work assignments).
-In your college, you will have a Director of Studies (DoS) who organises supervisions and is there to provide help and support for any academic problems you have.
-They can also liaise with the department if you have any special requirements or need supervision on a specific topic not provided in your college.

 Supervisions